alpinejs/alpine/packages/docs/src/en/plugins/focus.md

 <a name="noscroll"></a>
 #### .noscroll

-When building dialogs/modals with Alpine, it's recommended that you disable scrollling for the surrounding content when the dialog is open.
+When building dialogs/modals with Alpine, it's recommended that you disable scrolling for the surrounding content when the dialog is open.

 `x-trap` allows you to do this automatically with the `.noscroll` modifiers.